<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1264012490284679&amp;ev=PageView&amp;noscript=1">

 A degree in conflict resolution studies provides students with the theoretical background, skills, and practical tools to manage conflict effectively in a variety of settings.
 Conflict resolution programs are designed to teach students how to identify, analyze, and resolve conflicts in a peaceful and productive manner.

-The MS-CMR Program is the #3 nationally ranked negotiation and conflict management master’s and offers a comprehensive curriculum that can enable students to learn the skills necessary to expertly navigate intra-societal conflicts at the individual, workplace, community, national and international levels.
+The MSCMR program is the #3 nationally ranked negotiation and conflict management master’s and offers a comprehensive curriculum that can enable students to learn the skills necessary to expertly navigate intra-societal conflicts at the individual, workplace, community, national and international levels.

 Through a curriculum that emphasizes experiential learning, students of peace studies and conflict management learn multiple approaches to effectively manage and resolve conflict, graduating with a readiness to transform conflict into positive change through conflict analysis, intervention design, negotiation, mediation and facilitation and dialogue.

-Careers in Mediation and Conflict Resolution
+Unlock Careers in Mediation and Conflict Resolution

-A Conflict Resolution Degree can lead to a wide range of career opportunities in various fields, including law, business, government, healthcare, education, and non-profit organizations.
+A conflict resolution degree can lead to a wide range of career opportunities in various fields, including law, business, government, healthcare, education and non-profit organizations.
 Positions in mediation and conflict resolution may include mediator, arbitrator, negotiator, ombudsman, facilitator, or conflict coach.

-By pursuing our MS-CMR degree, you can be part of this growing field and contribute to building more peaceful, equitable, and inclusive work environments.
+By pursuing our MSCMR degree, you can be part of this growing field and contribute to building more peaceful, equitable, and inclusive work environments.

 Request More Information